-6. Most people find that it fits well and doesn’t leak, after a few cycles of practice getting the hang of inserting it correctly.
-See: Menstrual Cup Leaking Help.
+6. Most women discover that it fits well and doesn’t leak, after a few cycles of practice getting the hang of inserting it correctly.

 7. It’s the cup to which all others are compared.
-If the Diva Cup doesn’t work for you, you’ll have a wealth of resources at your disposal to help you choose another one that will work.
+If it doesn’t work for you, you’ll have a wealth of resources at your disposal to help you choose another one that will work.

-8. It’s an eco-friendly alternative to disposable feminine hygiene products.
+8. It’s an environmentally friendly alternative to single-use feminine hygiene products.

 2.Even size 1 (the pre-childbirth model) is too big for some smaller people.
 At 41 mm diameter, it’s certainly not one of the smallest cups out there.
-You could consider something like the Iris Cup or the Meluna Small.
+You could consider something like the Meluna Cup

 4.It’s quite long and not great for those with a low cervix (we recommend the FemmyCycle Low Cervix Model instead).

 5.The stem, at 70 mm is shorter than other brands, which can sometimes make it difficult to remove.
-If you find removal difficult with the Diva Cup, you might want to consider the Cleo Cup or the Keeper Cup.
+If you find removal difficult with this period cup, you might want to consider the Cleo Cup.

 7. The colour isn’t that appealing to some because it will discolour after a few cycles.
 However, there is a benefit to this as well-no dyes used in the manufacturing process leads to a more “natural” product.
 After all, it doesn’t really matter what colour it is, as long as it is safe to use.

 A quick anatomy lesson.
 We have three holes: vagina, anus, and urethra.
-You insert a Diva Cup into your vagina, while you pee out of the urethra, and poop out of your anus.
+You insert a cup into your vagina, while you pee out of the urethra, and poop out of your anus.
 So in theory, there will be no interference between a menstrual cup, and either peeing or pooping.

 Don’t worry, you’re not alone!
 Many people also wonder, “Can I poop with a menstrual cup in?”
 The easy answer is yes!